Eva Gonzalès: Accomplishments

-Eva Gonzales' paintings have been purchased by the French government along with private collectors.
+Eva Gonzalès' paintings have been purchased by the French government along with private collectors.
 Out of all her works, the broadest representation of her oeuvre can be spotted in the collection of her son and his heirs.
 Some other accomplishments that she has had throughout her career, include the newspaper L'Art purchasing her pastels and receiving recognition in England, Belgium, and France.

 In the mid-1870s, Gonzalès started experimenting with pastels, which allowed her work to stand as finished pieces.
 They may be her most successful works, as she is a figure in the impressionist movement.

-Before dying in childbirth at age 34, Gonzalès showed her work at a number of important group shows.
+Before dying in childbirth at age 36, Gonzalès showed her work at a number of important group shows.